Best Holiday Gifts for Financially Struggling Families

 - Bread maker

 Mom or Dad Might Like a Kindle

-Farther down on this page I talk about being careful not to give a gift that will bring additional expenses.
+Farther down on this page, I talk about being careful not to give a gift that will bring additional expenses.
 But there are lots of titles that are available for free on the Kindle, so this could be a really abundant gift for the parents or even the kids!
-Free books for the Kindle.

 It's especially good to give a gift card that will cover spending that they already needed to do.
 Think necessities, not luxuries.

 Other Gift Ideas

 - Fix or replace something that's broken: When finances are tight, it's hard to pull together the cash to repair broken items (as I write this, my oven is not working and I'm not sure when we'll be ready to get it fixed).
 Take care of that malfunctioning appliance or patch up that hole in the wall.